alders/mythtv-stream-hls-dash/README.md

-The third button `Shutdown Lock` can be used to prevent [MythWelcome](https://www.mythtv.org/wiki/index.php/Mythwelcome) from shutting down.
-To prevent shutting down increase the value larger than zero.
+The third button `Shutdown Lock` can be used to prevent [MythWelcome](https://www.mythtv.org/wiki/index.php/Mythwelcome) from shutting down by increasing the value larger than zero in the web page.
 In combination with Wake-On-Lan (WOL) configured on your `mythbackend` machine this allows one to have full control over MythTV from your browser.

 ### Generating m3u8